AngularDart as a Development Environment for Small Web Apps

 <material-button raised (trigger)="onEnter(box.value)">submit</material-button>

-The HTML input tag became a material-input tag.
+The HTML input tag becomes a material-input

 <material-input